 Wet/Dry Floor Cleaning Systems

-Here are a few items on the market that will fit a variety of budgets or level of fussiness.
+Here are a few items on the market that will fit a variety of budgets or levels of fussiness.

 Starting Simple and Inexpensive

-If you are tired of brooms or getting on your hands and knees to scrub your floors, one new product looks promising, the O-Cedar Pro-Mist.
-Pro-Mist is for basic, simple cleaning.
-For an easy-to- swallow price of about $20, the Pro-Mist can be used dry or wet, has a durable microfiber pad that can be washed and re-used up to 100 times, and best of all, you can use any cleaning product to clean your floors, including plain water.
-The Pro-Mist also comes with a pad that can be used up to five times before throwing away.
-The Pro-Mist is a bucket-free wet/dry cleaning option that can be used on most floor surfaces.
-Though having a flat cleaning surface, I imagine if you have deep crevices in your tile, it may not be as effective.
+If you're tired of brooms or getting on your hands and knees to scrub your floors, try the O-Cedar Pro-Mist, a bucket-free wet/dry option for basic, simple cleaning of most floor surfaces.
+At an easy-to-swallow price of about $25, the Pro-Mist can be used dry or wet, has a durable microfiber pad that may be washed and reused as many as 100 times, and best of all, allows you to use any cleaning product to clean your floors, including plain water.
+The Pro-Mist also comes with a pad you can use up to five times before throwing away.
+Because it has a flat cleaning surface, I imagine if you have deep crevices in your tile, it might not be as effective.

 Taking Wet/Dry Floor Cleaning Systems up a Notch

-Many of the major vacuum manufacturers have one or more electric wet/dry floor cleaning systems.
+Many of the major vacuum manufacturers offer one or more electric wet/dry floor cleaning systems.
 Hoover, most notably has a number of products that vacuum, and wet scrub floor surfaces.
-No pun intended, but I got sucked in by the idea that a $150-$200 machine could clean my floors better than anything else.
-Besides the price, you have to consider the need for electricity, needing to purchase filters from time to time, and having to use specific cleaning solutions.
+No pun intended, but I got sucked in by the idea that a $175-$250 machine could clean my floors better than anything else.
+Besides the price, you have to consider the need for electricity, occasional filter purchase, and specific cleaning solutions.
 Manufacturer’s recommendations state that any cleaning solutions other than their products will damage the machine.

 The electric wet/dry floor cleaning systems clean pretty well.
 However, you have to take the machine apart (not easy on my model) to clean it each time you use it, especially if you have pets who shed in the house.
 Newer models come with more attachments to clean tighter spaces and suck up water more readily.
 Most are dual-tank so that dirty water never goes back onto your floor.